-- ☐ Standard met: The physical environment of the Program provides sufficient lighting, good ventilation. - □ Standard partially met: The physical environment of the Program provides sufficient lighting, good ventilation, with limited exceptions, or less than 5% of lamps needing replacement bulbs. - ☐ Standard not met: The physical environment of the Program does NOT provide sufficient lighting, good ventilation. - 3.4.2 Classroom Maintenance: The facilities are organized, well maintained, and free of vermin infestation, safety hazards, offensive odors or toxic plants.
+- Standard met: The physical environment of the Program provides sufficient lighting, good Ventilation with no ceiling lights not working and no dusty ceiling air vents. - □ Standard partially met: The physical environment of the Program provides sufficient lighting, good ventilation, with limited exceptions, or less than 5% of lamps needing replacement bulbs. - Standard not met: The physical environment of the Program does NOT provide sufficient lighting, good ventilation. - 3.4.2 Classroom Maintenance: The facilities are organized, well maintained, and free of vermin infestation, safety hazards, offensive odors or toxic plants.

 - Standard met: The facilities are organized, well maintained, and free of vermin infestation, safety hazards, offensive odors or toxic plants. - Standard partially met: The facilities are organized, well maintained, and free of vermin infestation, safety hazards, offensive odors or toxic plants, with minor exceptions as noted. - Standard not met: The facilities are NOT organized, well maintained, and/or free of vermin infestation, safety hazards, offensive odors or toxic plants. - 3.4.3 Cleanliness of Facilities: The facilities are cleaned on a daily basis, including sanitizing the bathrooms and removing trash.
 The facilities are free of mold.
-Also there is no evidence of roaches, ants, or any other insect infestation.
+Also, there is no evidence of roaches, ants, or any other insect infestation.